“When Mr. Ludwig invented the bass-drum pedal, that’s what made the drum set possible” (Neil Peart)

 Tama Speed Cobra (HP310) – Best Double Bass Pedal for Speed

-The Tama Speed Cobra does exactly what the name implies: it’s built for speed.
+The Tama Speed Cobra does exactly what the name implies: speed you up.

 And speed it has: